stardust-ui/accessibility/CONTRIBUTING.md

 ## Focus
 - Whenever possible, focus should land only on elements that have concrete implicit or explicit ARIA role (`<button />`, `role='button'`, `role='menuitem'`, ....)
 - Make sure the onClick event handlers are handled on focusable elements with implicit or explicit ARIA role and not on their parent/child elements
+- Be careful when reacting on focus or on hover - screen readers do not have concept of hovering and not always focus elements, so there needs to be another way for the screen reader users to interact with such elements.
+For example showing popups on focus or on hover needs to be justified

 ## Screen readers
 User needs to be able to interact with the application using: